jkmartindale/kb/steam.md

 Just like removing a game, adding a game back to your account will restore everything in the package.

-### Figure out how much you've given to Gabe Newell
+### See how much money you've given to Gabe Newell
 https://help.steampowered.com/en/accountdata/AccountSpend